jellis1111/UNCC-Mens-Soccer-Elite-8-Analysis/README.md

 The most critical file in this repository is the main analysis sheet: **`Offseason Project_metrics.xlsx - Profiles.csv`**.

-This sheet provides the direct comparison by calculating the **Difference** between the Elite Eight average metric and the corresponding UNCC player metric, broken down by position:
+This sheet provides the direct comparison by calculating the **difference** between the Elite Eight average metric and the corresponding UNCC player metric, broken down by position:

 * **Striker**
 * **Winger**